MOEAFramework/MOEAFramework/docs/dataStore.md

     C -->|Name| G[Blob]
 ```

-These names are intentional to abstract the programmatic interfaces from their underlying representation.
-By default,
-we provide a file storage backend, where containers are mapped to folders and blobs to files, but the backend could
-easily be replaced by a database or cloud storage.

 ## Basic Usage

 For this demonstration, we will create a data store backed by the file system.
 Here, the content will be stored in the